modriczhang/AFE/README.md

 In the actual online system, AFE is a complex re-ranking framework implemented in C++.
 All models are trained based on a deeply customized version of distributed tensorflow supporting large-scale sparse features.

-Without massive data and machine resources, training DRL-Rec is not realistic.
+Without massive data and machine resources, training AFE is not realistic.

 Therefore, the open source code here only implements a simplified version for interested researchers.
 If there are any errors, please contact me.
 Thanks!